Featured Image Credit: Photo by Greg Raines on Unsplash

 Here’s an example:

-“Fortunately, we got time off of work for this road trip.”
+“Fortunately, we got time off work for this road trip.”

 “Unfortunately, your boss got replaced by a zombie.”